chen-yaqin/VAE_MNIST/README.md

 This study highlights the inherent tradeoff between reconstruction fidelity and generative diversity.
 The choice of model should depend on whether the primary focus is high-quality generation (low FID) or accurate reconstruction (low MSE).

 ---

+## Additional Insights

+Variational Autoencoders (VAEs) impose a predefined prior on the latent space, which encourages structured representations but can distort the learned distribution.
+This constraint pulls the latent space toward a fixed shape, often degrading reconstruction quality compared to unconstrained autoencoders.
+However, it enables sampling-based generation, making VAEs viable for generative modeling.

+VAEs perform reasonably well when the true data distribution is simple.
+However, for more complex distributions, the mismatch between the learned prior and the true data distribution can lead to significant degradation in sample quality.
+This highlights the challenge of designing priors that balance expressiveness and regularization, particularly in high-dimensional and diverse datasets.

+---